htdbui/SQL4DS/Chapter4_s1.md

 ![Figure 4.9](Fotos/Chapter4/Fig_4.9.png)
 <figcaption></figcaption>

-- When manually encoding one-hot categorical variables, if a new category is added (e.g., a new vendor type), there will be no column for the new category until you add another CASE statement.
+- When manually encoding one-hot categorical variables:
+  - If a new category is added (e.g., a new vendor type):
+    - There will be no column for the new category until you add another `CASE` statement.

 # CASE Statement Summary

-- In this chapter, you learned SQL CASE statement syntax for creating new columns with values based on conditions.
-You also learned how to consolidate categorical values, create binary flags, bin continuous values, and encode categorical values.
-You should now be able to describe what the following two queries do.
+- In this chapter, you learned SQL `CASE` statement syntax for creating new columns with values based on conditions.
+- You also learned how to:
+  - Consolidate categorical values.
+  - Create binary flags.
+  - Bin continuous values.
+  - Encode categorical values.
+- You should now be able to describe what the following two queries do.

 - Query 1:
 ```sql
 SELECT